zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/reviewing-assets.md

 When an asset's workflow has been [activated](./activating-workflow.md), one or more users have to review it before publication.
 Workflow review processes can be assigned to specific users or to a particular Role (for example: Portal or Site Content Reviewer).
 In the latter case, anyone assigned to that Role may approve or reject the submission.
 For example, if you are using the out-of-the-box _Single Approver_ process, the workflow tasks are assigned to a Portal or Site Content Reviewer or anyone with administrator rights.

-Once an asset has been submitted, the _Workflow_ application sends a notification to all the potential reviewers who have been assigned to that Role.
+Once an asset has been submitted, the _Workflow_ application sends a notification to all the potential reviewers.
 To access notifications, click your avatar and select _Notifications_.

 ![Workflow sends a notification an asset is ready for review.](./reviewing-assets/images/01.png)

 ## Reviewing an Asset

 In order to begin reviewing an asset, you must assign the task to yourself.
 Note that when using the Single Approver workflow, tasks are by default assigned to a Role.
-(You can also [build custom workflows](./building-workflows.md) which assign review tasks to specific users instead of Roles.)
+(You can also [build custom workflows](./building-workflows.md) which assign review tasks to specific users instead of by Roles.)

 ### Assigning the Review Task